Kapukurr/uw-cse581.github.io/calendar.md

 [Reading responses](https://uw-cse599p.github.io/requirements/#reading-responses-and-discussion) are also required, unless explicitly noted.

-Assignments towards your final project are tagged with **Milestone**{: .label .label-purple }.
-Check the corresponding link for more information.

 Reading responses are due by **6PM the day before class**.

 Milestones are due before **9am on the morning of the class**.